Equinor ASA: Notifiable Trading

-(MENAFN- GlobeNewsWire - Nasdaq) A primary insider in Equinor ASA (OSE: EQNR, NYSE: EQNR) has purchased shares in Equinor ASA.
+(MENAFN- GlobeNewsWire - Nasdaq) Allocation of shares to certain primary insiders and their close associates in Equinor (OSE: EQNR, NYSE: EQNR) under Equinor's share savings plan.

-Jannicke Nilsson, executive vice president in Equinor ASA, has on 7 February 2024 purchased 3000 shares in Equinor ASA at a price of NOK 290.00 per share.
+Certain primary insiders, and their close associates, participating in Equinor's share savings plan, have on 9 February 2024 been allocated bonus shares.

-Details of the purchase of shares are set forth in the attached notification.
+Details on individual allocation of shares to the primary insiders and their close associates are set forth in the attached notification.

-This is information that Equinor ASA is obliged to make public pursuant to Article 19 of the EU Market Abuse Regulation and subject to the disclosure requirements pursuant to Section 5-12 of the Norwegian Securities Trading Act.
+This information is subject to disclosure obligations pursuant to the EU Market Regulation, cf. section 3-1 in the Norwegian Securities Trading Act, and section 5-12 of the Norwegian Securities Trading Act.

 Attachment